OyvindSabo/compendiums/tdt4305-big-data-architecture/02-hadoop.md

 On startup, the NameNode is in safe mode.
 While in this mode, no data blocks are replicated, but the NameNode checks whether each data node has at least the minimum number of replicas.

-Data nodes send regular heart beats to the NameNode, and if the name node hasn't reeived a recent heartbeat from a DataNode, then it will consider the DataNode dead and no longer forward IO requests to them.
+Data nodes send regular heart beats to the NameNode, and if the name node hasn't received a recent heartbeat from a DataNode, then it will consider the DataNode dead and no longer forward IO requests to them.
 In these cases new replication may be required.
 NameNodes never initiate remote procedure calls.
 It simply responds to requests from DataNodes or clients.

-FsImage and EditLg may also be replicated, but doing this may degrade the performance.
+FsImage and EditLog may also be replicated, but doing this may degrade the performance.

 ## The NameNode
 There is one name node per cluster.
 It keeps track of which data blocks are stored in which name node.
 Both clients and DataNodes can send communicate with the NameNode, but the NameNode never initiates remote procedure calls.
 In short, the NameNodes eep track of the state of the file system, by both keeping track of an FsImage and a LogFile.
 The NameNode does not need to store the FsImage persistently, as it can be recreated on startup from the DataNodes.